pharmaboxfydp/pharmabox/README.md

 ### Database Migration

-Running the script `bash/migrate_dbs` will perform migrations on **both production and local databases** to make sure they are in-sync.
+Running the script `bash/migrate_dbs` will perform migrations on **local databases** to make sure they are in-sync.
 Be careful when running this script to avoid deleting data by accident.
 It is recommended that a backup (snapshot) of the database be made in AWS prior to running a heavy migration

 ```bash
 sh bash/migrate_dbs
 ```

+\*\*For detailed information about migrations refer to the [Prisma Migration Documentation](https://www.prisma.io/docs/concepts/components/prisma-migrate).

 ### Seed Test Database